Elliot-D-Hill/ct2vl/README.md

     python3 -m ct2vl convert 23.1 31.8 28.4 34.0 30.2

-Output can saved to a file by providing a filepath to the optional flag `--output`
+Output can be saved to a file by providing a filepath to the optional flag `--output`

   python3 -m ct2vl convert 23.1 --output Results/viral_loads.tsv